JullyAnneM/jdg-sso-biblioteca/README.md

 5. Go to `localhost:8080/data_grid-0.0.1-SNAPSHOT/api` and log in using the user created at the admin page of Single-Sign On.
 6. Persist the information desired and retrieve it.

-## Commands using Postman instead of the jsp page:
+## Commands using Postman instead of the JSP page:
 * Persisting Data (make sure to set it to POST):
 ```
 http://localhost:8080/data_grid-0.0.1-SNAPSHOT/api/rest/persist?titulo={title}&isbn={isbn_number}&autor={autor}